 Awin – Formally known as Affiliate Window, Awin is a large affiliate network where you can sign up to 100s of affiliate programs.
 You’ll want to spend some time searching through the companies available and select those that you feel your blog fits well with.
 For example, a beauty blogger may want to sign up to the Boots affiliate program, whilst a parenting blogger may sign up to Mamas and Papas.
 Once you’ve signed up, you’ll receive regular emails with offers and you can use the handy link builder to build a direct affiliate link to a specific product.

-These are just two ways to earn money as an affiliate, lots of companies offer their own affiliate programs such as Profit Accumulator – you can usually find these with a search on Google.
+These are just a few ways to earn money as an affiliate, lots of companies offer their own affiliate programs such as Profit Accumulator – you can usually find these with a search on Google.
 If you use a site or a company regularly, and it fits in with what your readers would use, then it’s worth searching for their affiliate program.

 I’ve recently taken a really thorough and incredibly useful course on affiliate marketing that has really helped to increase my income.
 The course was written by Emma Drew who makes thousands of pounds every month through affiliate marketing.
 It’s full of really useful advice on how to supercharge your income.